Getting Started

 Create a client

 Navigate to Clients and click Create Client.
-Set:
+Use these values:

 - Client ID: